bcgov/aries-vcr-issuer-controller/GettingStartedTutorial.md

 - Create a connection to the Indy Cat Cred Registry agent (if necessary)
 - Register this issuer with Indy Cat Cred Registry

-To submit credentials, use Postman (or similar) to submit the following to http://localhost:5000/issue-credential
+To submit credentials, use Postman (or similar, based on your local configuration) to submit the following to http://localhost:5000/issue-credential

 ```
 [